Self-insured persons within the meaning of the Bulgarian Social Security Code (SSC) are:

-From 1st of January 2018 the minimum work salary has increased from BGN 460 to BGN 510 and along with this the minimum insurance income for self-insuring people and for partners in trade companies has increased as well.
+From 1st of August 2023 the minimum insurance income for self-insuring people and for partners in trade companies has increased as well.

 Self-insured persons performing activities on various grounds, make advance payments on one of those grounds, at the person’s discretion (Art.
 2 (3) of the Regulation).

 When self-insured persons perform employment activities on different grounds and are remunerated accordingly, the social security contributions for these employment activities are due on the sum of the income received.
 The monthly insurable earnings on which the social security contributions are paid in such cases must not exceed the statutory maximum monthly insurable earnings, determined for the respective year under the SSSBA, which for 2023 is BGN 3400.

-The minimum insurable earnings for self-insured farmers and tobacco growers in Bulgaria who carry out farming activities in 2018 are BGN 350.
+The minimum insurable earnings for self-insured farmers and tobacco growers in Bulgaria who carry out only farming activities from 01.08.2023 are BGN 780.